 - Teachers provide suitable ways for pupils of different abilities to access all skills by increasing their level of support.

 - All children from year 2 to year 6 are expected to engage with music with greater independence and pursue an instrument.

 - Children are informed of local music centres providing extra-curricular opportunities to extend their enjoyment, attainment and interest in music.

 We have a range of tuned and untuned instruments in our school which are regularly checked and maintained.
 Resources are easily accessible and available for use by the children in school.
-Charanga is the online music teaching resource used presently.

 Wider opportunities within Mayville Primary School

 Wider opportunities for the children to develop their musical understanding and confidence through participation are vital for the children’s progression.
-Where appropriate, children will participate in activities outside of the music lesson and this will lead to a performance to an audience e.g. musical performances during the Summer and Christmas Fete, Christmas Production, School Choir, Easter Production, International Day, Class Assemblies, Summer Production etc. Our music webpage also provides information about music in our school and locality.
+Where appropriate, children will participate in activities outside of the music lesson and this will lead to a performance to an audience e.g. musical performances during the Summer and Christmas Fete, Christmas Production, School Choir, Easter Production, International Day, Class Assemblies, Summer Production etc.

 Monitoring and Evaluation

-The music co-ordinator at Mayville is Miss Saleh, who works with all teachers and agencies to ensure objectives are covered across phases.
+The music co-ordinator at Mayville is Miss Kennedy, who works with all teachers and agencies to ensure objectives are covered across phases.
 Monitoring, planning and assessments, pupil and staff questionnaires and learning walks are used to provide evidence of the quality of curriculum.
 From this, changes, support and CPD opportunities are made available to members of staff who require it.